uzetco/UZET_Objective-c/README.md

 ## Usage

-If you're using UZETCreateUrlPayment, you can call import it into your tweaks.
+If you're using UZETCreateUrlPayment, you can call import it into your App.

 ```objective-c
 #import "UZETCreateUrlPayment.h"